BaharaJr/api-docs/docs/users/user/user.md

 All user management activities in HRHIS are performed using Users app.
 These activities include creation, granting and revoking roles as well as disabling user accounts.
 To access and use the user module the following steps have to be followed:

-All user management activities in HRHIS are performed through Users app.
-These activities include creating new users, granting user roles as well as disabling user accounts.
-To access and use the user module the following steps have to be followed:
 1. Go to application menu and select User application

  ![img alt](/images/openuser.png)

-2. Click on Users, Users module window will open up as in Figure below.
+2. Click on Users, Users module window will open up as in shown below.
 With Users and user Roles tabs.

 ![img alt](/images/UserPage.png)